Out of hours handover

 To ensure continuity of care in patients with palliative care needs, information needs to be shared to allow all services who may potentially be involved with a patient to have access to important clinical information and decisions.

 When a patient is discharged home from secondary care it is important that relevant information is shared with the general practitioner (GP) and that this is in turn shared with those who may be involved in the patient’s care in the future when the GP is unavailable.
-Community nursing teams must be informed of a patient’s discharge home at end of life.
+Community nursing teams must be informed of a patient’s discharge home in the last days or weeks of life.

 This information should cover: